 If you click on an event in the drop-down menu above the vba code window, a subroutine will automatically be inserted into the code window for that object.
 The arguments that Excel automatically feeds into that function (if there are any) are included into the Subroutine header - you then just need to add the vba code to define what you want to do when that event is fired.

 The following example displays a message box every time the cell B1 in the Worksheet "Sheet1" is selected.

 For this action, we need to use the Worksheet Event "Selection_Change", which 'fires' every time a different cell or range of cells is selected.
 The "Selection_Change" function receives, as an argument, a Range object called "Target".
 This tells you the range of cells that has been selected.

-As the "Selection_Change" event relates to any new selection, we need to check the supplied Range, 'Target', as soon as the 'Worksheet_Selection_Range' function is entered, so that we can perform our specific actions, only when the cell B1 has been selected.
+As the "Selection_Change" event relates to any new selection, we need to check the supplied Range, 'Target', as soon as the function is called, so the required actions are performed, only when the cell B1 has been selected.
 The code for this is shown below:

 ' Code to display a Message Box if Cell B1 of the current

 Private Sub Worksheet_SelectionChange(ByVal Target As Range)

 ' Check if the selection is cell B1

 If Target.Count = 1 And Target.Row = 1 And Target.Column = 2 Then

 ' The selection IS cell B1, so carry out required actions